 Note: You wouldn’t know it’s there unless you were told.
 I only found out about it because I was was staying at a hotel and was recommended by the front desk clerk.
 It’s tucked away behind a tattoo parlor and a home brew shop right off the main street.

-They specialize in a unique herbal style of beer called Gruits, which is an old fashioned style of beer and are absolutely worth trying.
+They specialize in a unique herbal style of beer called Gruits, which is a historical style of non-hopped beer and are absolutely worth trying.
+They also have IPAs, Amber ales, and other seasonal delights made with unique ingredients

 Liars Bench Beer Co